-1. Used images for sandwich toppings to allow users to more easily identify
+1. Used images for sandwiches to allow users to more easily identify the sandwich type

 2. Used color contrast that meets accessibility requirements for improved readability

 3. Used icons to allow users to find various sections of the app more readily

 The primary objective of the app was to provide busy individuals with a seamless experience when ordering sandwiches.
 One key feature that helped achieve this was the order progress bar, which allowed busy professionals to anticipate their pickup time and better manage their arrival.
-Overall, the app succeeded in providing a convenient and efficient solution for sandwich ordering.
+Overall, the app succeeded in providing a convenient and efficient solution for ordering healthy food.

 What I learned: